 - a.
-Health Compliance Officers (HCOs) will indicate during the opening conference that a General Industry Programmed Inspection is being conducted along with the fact that there is a Health Hazards Special Emphasis Program inspection for lead, crystalline silica, asbestos, styrene, and/or isocyanate exposure.
+Health compliance officers (HCOs) will indicate during the opening conference that a General Industry Programmed Inspection is being conducted along with the fact that there is a Health Hazards Special Emphasis Program inspection for lead, chromium (VI), crystalline silica, asbestos, and/or isocyanate exposure.
 Once assigned the Health Hazards SEP inspection, the HCO will cross-reference the employer's NAICS code to Appendix A and determine the targeted chemical.
-The HCO will proceed with inspection guidelines as outlined in the Field Operations Manual.

-- b.
-Lead, crystalline silica, asbestos, styrene, and/or isocyanate exposure producing operations will be evaluated along with any other health hazards including, but not limited to, noise, and other chemicals.
+The HCO will proceed with inspection guidelines as outlined in the N.C.
+Field Operations Manual. - b.
+Worksite operation that create exposure to lead, chromium (VI), crystalline silica, asbestos, and/or isocyanates will be evaluated along with any other health hazards including, but not limited to, noise, and other chemicals.
 All aspects of exposure, including a review of all related written documents (i.e., recordkeeping, air monitoring, dermal exposure surveys, personal protective equipment hazard assessments, medical monitoring, respiratory protection program, hazard communication and relevant training documentation) will be addressed.
-The inspection will be noted on the OSHA-1 as a "programmed planned" inspection, and the scope will be marked as comprehensive. - c.
-Health Compliance Officers (HCOs) conducting these inspections should, when necessary, consult with Safety Compliance Officers (SCOs) and will submit referrals to the SCO where appropriate.
+The inspection will be noted on the OSHA-1 as a "programmed planned" inspection and the scope will be marked as "comprehensive." - c.
+Health compliance officers conducting these inspections should, when necessary, consult with safety compliance officers (SCOs) and will submit referrals to the SCO where appropriate.